flecoqui/projects/_posts/2017-06-23-geneatique.md

 3. After few minutes the new package is available under "C:\projects\geneatique\outputs\Geneatique2017.appx" .
 The appx file is built using the files under "C:\projects\geneatique\outputs\PackageFiles".
 For troubleshooting, you can use the log files under "C:\projects\geneatique\outputs\Logs".

 4. You can update the package file for instance to use updated logos.
-In the command Window launch the following commands:</p>
+In the command Window, launch the following commands:</p>

        "C:\Program Files (x86)\Windows Kits\10\bin\x64\makeappx.exe" pack /d "C:\projects\geneatique\outputs\PackageFiles" /p "C:\projects\geneatique\outputs\Geneatique2017.appx"